Qiskit/qiskit/CONTRIBUTING.md

    syntax to link the PR to that issue (**you must use the exact phrasing in order for GitHub to automatically close the issue when the PR merges**)

-8. You have disclosed any use of AI tooling, including large language models (LLMs).
+8. You have disclosed all substantial use of AI tooling, including large language models (LLMs).
    See [Use of AI tools](#use-of-ai-tools) for your responsibilities.

 ### Code Review